antonioortegajr/easy-client-side-PDF/README.md

 ## About

-This project was bootstrapped with default [createw react app with typescript](https://create-react-app.dev/docs/getting-started/).
+This project was bootstrapped with default [create react app with typescript](https://create-react-app.dev/docs/getting-started/).

  Typescript is used but NOT required for this example.
 It is just nice 😊.